01musician/fuc/docker-kubernetes.md

 5. enviroment viraables
 6. create your own base image

+## Docker Compose
+Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application's services.
+Then, with a single command, you create and start all the services from your configuration.

+### Key features and use cases of Docker Compose
+Using Compose is essentially a three-step process:
+1. Define your app's environment with a Dockerfile so it can be reproduced anywhere.
+2. Define the services that make up your app in a compose.yaml file so they can be run together in an isolated environment.
+3. Run docker compose up and the Docker compose command starts and runs your entire app.

 ## Kubernetes
 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.